Parliament To Increase Salaries of Cleaners, Waitstaff and Cooks to R28,300

 Parliament increases salaries

 According to BusinessTech, this group will earn R340,000 annually, an increase from R170,000.
-This means they earn more than teachers and police officers in the country.
+This means they will earn more than teachers and police officers in the country.
 The National Education, Health and Allied Workers Union (Nehawu) successfully engaged the government to improve their salaries.

 Read also

 The workers were absorbed as permanent employees six years ago after years of being classified as temporary workers without the benefits of full-time employment.
 They started earning R14,166 monthly, and their salary will be doubled by March 2026.
 The increase is expected to be rolled out incrementally.
-They will get a 10% raise from next month, a 40% raise in April, and a 50% in 2026.
+They will get a 10% raise from next month, a 40% raise in April and 50% in 2026.

 SA strongly disagrees